-The mainland coast NW of Crowby Head is 111 indented by a large unnamed bight in which the depths are relatively unknown.
+The mainland coast NW of Crowby Head is indented by a large unnamed bight in which the depths are relatively unknown.
 Off the north entrance point of this bight, three small islands, which at low water are almost interconnected with the mainland, extend NE.
 Swirlers Point (52°30'N, 55°45'W), the east extremity of the outer island, is also the south entrance point of Alexis Bay.

-112 Alexis Bay, entered between Swirlers Point and

-Red Point, situated 1 mile NNW, penetrates the mainland for a distance of 16 miles at which point the Alexis River discharges into it.
+Alexis Bay, entered between Swirlers Point and Red Point, situated 1 mile NNW, penetrates the mainland for a distance of 16 miles at which point the Alexis River discharges into it.
 The bay is encumbered with numerous islands, the largest of which are Denbigh Island and Cartwright Island, creating many interconnecting channels.

-Denbigh Island, with its highest point of 419 feet 113 (128 m) close to the centre of the island, occupies a large proportion of the outer part of Alexis Bay.
+113 Denbigh Island, with its highest point of 419 feet (128 m) close to the centre of the island, occupies a large proportion of the outer part of Alexis Bay.
 The south side of Denbigh Island is indented by two bights and a shallow inlet about 1.2 miles long.
 Williams Harbour Run, with a least width of 0.15 mile separates Denbigh Island from Granby Island and Leg Island to the north.

-Main Tickle (unnamed on 114 charts 5179 and 4701) separates Denbigh Island from the large island to the NW.
+Island from the large island to the NW.
 A reef with a depth of 14 feet (4.3 m) and marked by port hand light buoy NW7 (270.25) extends from the east shore of the NE side of Main Tickle.
 Tidal streams are reported to be moderate in the tickle.
 The tickle provides access for small vessels from Alexis Bay to Williams Harbour Run, the latter separating Denbigh Island from Leg Island close NE.

-Bobbs (Bobs) Island (52°31'N, 55°46'W), 115 Ļ which lies 0.4 mile SW of Red Point, is about 50 feet (15 m) in elevation and rocky.
+Bobbs (Bobs) Island (52°31'N, 55°46'W), which lies 0.4 mile SW of Red Point, is about of 65 feet (19.8 m) from a skeleton tower having a red and white daymark, situated on the south side of Bobbs (Bobs) Island.

+50 feet (15 m) in elevation and rocky.
 Good anchorage is reported in about 29 fathoms (53 m), 0.65 mile south of Bobbs (Bobs) Island.

-A light (270.5) is shown at an elevation 116 of 65 feet (19.8 m) from a skeleton tower having Bold Island and Otter Island are two small conspicuous islands lying near the south side of the channel about 2 miles west of Swirlers Point.
+conspicuous islands lying near the south side of the channel about 2 miles west of Swirlers Point.
 Saddle Island, with an elevation of 50 feet (15.2 m), another small feature with steep sides and a grass-covered summit, is situated 0.8 mile NW of Bold Island.
 A low rocky barren islet and connected by a shoal bank lies close west of Saddle Island.
 A shoal with a depth of 4 feet (1.2 m) extends 0.1 mile NW of the islet.